-Pacific LifeCorp had a commitment to provide up to 165 million pound sterling of capital to PLRL, which terminated in January 2022.
-Related to this commitment, Pacific Life had agreed to guarantee payment to PLRL in the event of Pacific LifeCorp's nonperformance, which terminated on January 1, 2022.
-Effective January 1, 2022, Pacific LifeCorp has a commitment to provide up to \$230 million of capital to RIBM.
-Management believes that obligations, if any, related to this commitment are not likely to have a material adverse effect on the Company's consolidated financial statements.
+Pacific LifeCorp provides a guarantee for the performance of certain loan obligations of RIBM.
+Pacific LifeCorp also has a commitment to provide up to \$230 million of capital to RIBM.
+Management believes that obligations, if any, related to this guarantee and commitment are not likely to have a material adverse effect on the Company's consolidated financial statements.